WeiyuDu/Dancing2Music/README.md

 ## Dancing to Music - CIS 565 Final Project
 ### Han Yan, Weiyu Du

+### Final Presentation
+1) Improves model architecture for the Music Style Extractor: First of all, the paper used a hidden size of 30 for RNN, which was too weak to us.
+Instead, we used hidden size of 512, then added another linear layer to map it to 30.
+Moreover, we added two dropout layers in the classifier to help regularize the network.
+We also found that in the data processing stage, the audio file was truncated to 30 data points.
+We extended this to 59, the length of the shortest audio file in the dataset so we would not require sequence padding.

+The paper did not provide details about how they trained the Music Style Extractor, so we built our own training pipeline.
+After 100 epochs, we found our accuracy to be **98.7%** ，which is a significant improvement from the original **73.5%** .
+We have reason to believe this will provides better music style feature, thus better dance generation quality.

+2) We also trained a new model only on Ballet dances to verify, if, aside from the confusion about types of music, the model can capture typical ballet movements.
+Please see our visual results in the final presentation.

 ### Milestone 3 - Model Drilldown

 #### Evaluation on Music Style Classification

+Overall accuracy: **73.5%**
 |  | Ballet | Zumba | Hiphop |
 | ------ | ------ | ----- | ------ |
 | Precision | 89.8% | 71.9% | 52.6% |